OMaroua/OMaroua/README.md

 ---

 💡 I'm an AI and embedded systems engineer passionate about building intelligent, real-time systems.
 With dual master's degrees from Illinois Tech and ENSEIRB-MATMECA, I thrive at the intersection of machine learning, computer vision, and edge deployment.
-Whether it’s optimizing semantic segmentation for NVIDIA GPUs or deploying CNNs on FPGAs, I design systems that are fast, explainable, and impactful—especially in healthcare and robotics.
+Whether it’s optimizing semantic segmentation for NVIDIA GPUs or deploying CNNs on FPGAs, I design systems that are fast, explainable, and impactful especially in healthcare and robotics.

 ---